 The student must be enrolled in the Health Information Technology or Health Sciences - Health Technology & Systems programs.
-To maintain eligibility throughout the program, the student must comply with all UMA's academic policies as outlined in the catalog.
+To maintain eligibility throughout the program, the student must comply with all UMA's academic policies as outlined in this catalog.

 The grant award is equal to 20% of the tuition charged for each semester of the program and disbursements will be made at the start of each semester.
-Students who fail to complete their education program will lose their remaining
+Students who fail to complete their education program will lose their remaining eligibility for future disbursements of the Education Partners Grant.
+UMA will complete a pro-rata refund calculation to determine the amount of the disbursed grant funding the student was eligible to receive.
+Please see this catalog's section "Return of Institutional Grant Funding" for a description of the calculation.